canonical/certification-docs/Self-Test_Guide-14.04.rst

    small portable computer such as an Intel NUC is sufficient.
 MAAS version 1.7 or later is strongly preferred for certification work; the older MAAS 1.5 lacks certain features that are becoming increasingly important.
-This document describes use of MAAS 1.8.
-If you use MAAS 1.7, some procedures will differ slightly.
+This document describes use of MAAS 1.9.
+If you use MAAS 1.7 or 1.8, some procedures will differ slightly.

 -  The MAAS server computer should run Ubuntu 14.04 (Trusty Tahr), and should be configured to deliver Ubuntu 14.04 images to its clients.